jssenny/learning-record/README.md

 # learning-record
-Write what I have leart
+Record what I have learnt